jblackiex/DNAfx_Hack/README.md

 🔧 **Explanation:**

 This line configures GPIO pins 17 and 27 (change it if you use different pins) as input (`ip`) with pull-down resistors (`pu`).
-This ensures the pins default to a known highstate (`1`) when you are not sending commands that activate them, which helps avoid unexpected behavior or false triggering of scripts listening to those pins.
+This ensures the pins default to a known highstate (`1`) when you are not sending commands that activate them, which helps avoid unexpected behavior or false triggering of script working with those pins.

 This line configures GPIO pins **17 and 27** as **inputs** (`ip`) with **pull-up resistors** (`pu`).
 That means when nothing is connected to those pins, they will default to a known **high state (1)**.